 Crosslinks - an international mission society with its roots in the Bible, working largely within the worldwide Anglican Communion.
-Partner: Rev. Josh Hooker has been Principal of the Namibian Evangelical Theological Seminary for the last nine years.
+Partners: Rev. Josh Hooker has been Principal of the Namibian Evangelical Theological Seminary for the last nine years.
 Robbie Bellis has been working in an assistant’s role at the Eglise Protestante Evangélique de Bruxelles Woluwe (the Evangelical Protestant Church in Woluwe, Brussels).

 Interserve- who work in the Middle East, North Africa and parts of Asia, providing support to local Christians and building relationships with non-Christians.
-Partner: Dr Felicity Mussell is an obstetrician at the Lamb Hospital in North-west Bangladesh.
+Partner: Matt & Andrea.

-We also support financially the local Schools Christian Assembly Team (SCAT), the Cross Cultural ministry (‘ACROSS’) and the York Road Project hostel for homeless people.
+We also support financially the local Schools Christian Assembly Team now known as Engage, the Cross Cultural ministry (‘ACROSS’) and the York Road Project hostel for homeless people.
 These organisations all work in the Woking.